Three Ways to Get

 better-tasting, purer drinking water

-This is the third article in a three-part series on three ways to get better-tasting, purer drinking water for your home or office, while still protecting the environment.
-We will list all three, then deal with the third option.
+This is the third article in a three-part series.
+We’re discussing three ways to get better-tasting, purer drinking water for your home or office.
+We also want to protect the environment.
+We will list all three, then deal with the third option, a Reverse Osmosis (OS) filtering system.
 The three ways are

-use a Reverse Osmosis filtering system, such as Crescent Hills Water offers.
+- Reverse Osmosis (OS) filtering system, such as Crescent Hills Water offers.

 If you missed the second article, which was on faucet-mounted filters, you can go back to it here.